raganwald/raganwald.github.com/_posts/2019-02-27-enumerability.md

 So which is it?
 Are collections enumerable?
 The indices of the collections?
 Or their elements?

 Informally speaking, the line we will take in this essay is that the term is imprecise in programming jargon, and that it is the elements of a collection that are enumerable.
-When we say "This array is enumerable," that is a shorthand in programming jargon for saying that its elements are enumerable, and some interafce is provided for acessing its elements in sequence.
+When we say "This array is enumerable," that is a shorthand in programming jargon for saying that its elements are enumerable, and some interafce is provided for accessing its elements in sequence.

 That conflicts with the technial way that JavaScript uses the word, but we will shrug and say that iterating over the indices of an object is one particular interface for accessing the elements of a collection, as are other ways like using an actual iterator.